Randomized hypergraph states and their entanglement properties: Conclusions

 \section{Conclusions}

 In this work, the notion of randomized graph states was generalized for randomized hypergraph states by simulating noise in the gates application processes, ending up with randomized mixed states that are no longer LU equivalent.
-This may help to identify states that are more suitable for being created experimentally by choosing those which are easier to achieve entanglement despite the degree of noise in the state, depending upon the edges and hyperedges configurations.
+This may help to identify states that are more suitable for being created experimentally by choosing those that are easier to achieve entanglement despite the degree of noise in the state, depending upon the edges and hyperedges configurations.

+It is important to remark that our case differs substantially from the work in \cite{PRA.106.012410.2022} mainly for three reasons: the random states proposed by them are always $\textit{pure}$ states.
+In contrast, the hypergraph states in this work are mixed states.
+This is because the randomization operator defined here maps pure states to mixed states, bringing greater richness and complexity to the entanglement analysis, allowing us to study decoherence across all sub-hypergraphs of the original hypergraph associated with the quantum state being analyzed.
+Furthermore, they analyze only entangling gates of order 2 and 3 (CZ and CCZ), focusing later on interesting relations to tensor networks.
+Our work analyzes all the equivalence classes of hypergraphs up to four qubits.
+In addition, they focus on bipartite entanglement, whereas our work focuses on multipartite entanglement.

-Despite the difficulty of solving some entanglement quantifiers for mixed states, we obtained important results for negativity, genuine multipartite entanglement, and the limit tolerable of noise for each state in the system for entanglement distillation.
+Despite the difficulty in solving some entanglement quantifiers for mixed states, we obtained important results for negativity, GME, and the limit of tolerable noise for each state in the system for entanglement distillation.
 It was observed that some states may have their entanglement increased using a proper combination of edges, even for lower success probabilities of application of those gates.

 The emergence of non-monotonicity in negativity and GME as a function of the randomization parameters suggest a non-trivial interplay between the structure of hyperedges and entanglement robustness.
-In hypergraphs with mixed-order hyperedges, adding or removing specific hyperedges can initially increase multipartite entanglement by connecting disconnected components or introducing constructive interference among quantum amplitudes.
-However, as randomization increases further, the overall coherence diminishes, leading to entanglement degradation.
-This behavior, not present in $2$-uniform graph states, highlights the richer entanglement landscape of hypergraphs and may offer opportunities for optimizing gate sequences to maximize entanglement under imperfect conditions.
+As discussed in the end of Sec. \ref{sec:gme}, this non-monotonic behavior originates from the competition between connectivity enhancement at low randomization and over-constraining phase correlations arising from mixed-order hyperedges at larger probabilities.
+This behavior, which is not present in $2$-uniform graph states, highlights the richer entanglement landscape of hypergraphs and may offer opportunities for optimizing gate sequences to maximize entanglement under imperfect conditions.